-It is possibly the most frequently asked question in horology circles – and the reason most collectors wish scientists would stop messing about trying to fix climate change and concentrate on building time machines: How do you spot future collectible watches?
+It is possibly the most frequently asked question in horology circles: How do you spot future collectible watches?

-There’s no doubt choosing to buy the right watch at the right time (usually decades ago) would have made us a very large sum of money today.
-There was a period, for instance, when you could have walked into a Rolex retailer and bought a stainless steel watch right off the shelf (imagine that!)
+There’s no doubt that choosing to buy the right luxury watches at the right time could lead to significant returns on investment.
+There was a period of time, for instance, when you could have walked into a Rolex retailer and bought a stainless steel watch right off the shelf (imagine that!)
 Even more incredibly, that luxury watch could have been a Rolex Daytona.
-And, if you really wanted to make the dealer a friend for life, you could have opted for one of those weird-looking ‘exotic dial’ models which were never likely to catch on.
+And, if you really wanted to make the dealer a friend for life, you could have opted for one of those unconventional “exotic dial” models, which were slow-sellers and never likely to catch on.

-First up, as watch lovers, here at Bob’s we would never advocate you buy any piece just because you have a hunch it might work well as an investment.
-Luxury timepieces are to be enjoyed for their heritage, their aesthetics, and for their engineering prowess, rather than any sort of financial consideration.
+First up, as watch lovers, we would never advocate you buy any piece just because you have a hunch it might work well as an investment.
+Luxury timepieces are to be enjoyed for their heritage, aesthetics, and engineering prowess, rather than for any sort of financial consideration.
 Found a watch you love?
 One that appeals to your unique tastes and falls within your budget?
 Buy it – and let the cards fall where they may as far as monetary returns.

-That being said, it never hurts to know a little about the factors that tend to increase the chance of that particular specimen rising in price over the years.
+That being said, it never hurts to know a little about the factors that tend to increase the chances of that particular timepiece rising in price over the years.
 So below, we’ve listed a few things to look out for when shopping for the next piece to add to your collection.
 However, as far as stone-clad certainties go, this is about as inexact a science as you can get.
-A watch fulfilling all these criteria might never become highly sought after for one reason or another – it’s what makes the practice so fascinating.
+A watch fulfilling all these criteria might never become highly collectible for one reason or another – but that’s what makes the practice so fascinating.

-It seems only logical that for a watch, or anything else, to become collectible, it must be relatively difficult to get hold of.
+It seems only logical that for a watch (or anything else) to become collectible, it must be relatively difficult to obtain.
 If you can just wander into a store and buy one brand new, it takes away one of the main things hardcore horology fans crave the most: the thrill of the chase.

 The rarer the model, the more challenging it is to find; therefore, the more valuable it is (as long as there’s a demand for it, naturally.)
-If you are looking to hedge your bets on a future collectible, perhaps the best time to buy a watch is just as it goes out of production.
-It leaves enough in circulation to keep the buy-in price reasonable, but choose the right one, and there’s a strong chance that (at worst) you won’t lose money on it.
-At best, you could see its stock rise as supplies on the pre-owned market dwindle over time.
+If you are looking to hedge your bets on a future collectible watch, perhaps the best time to buy it is just as it goes out of production.
+It leaves enough in circulation to keep the buy-in price somewhat reasonable, but choose the right one, and there’s a strong chance that (at worst) you won’t lose money on it.
+At best, you could see its value rise as supplies on the pre-owned market dwindle over time.

-The poor-seller that transforms into a hot collectible phenomenon brings us back to our great example of the four-digit reference Rolex Daytona chronographs during the 1960s, 1970s, and 1980s.
-Arriving a few years short of the automatic chronograph breakthrough and in production during the frenzy of the quartz era, its superb but manually-wound mechanical movement condemned it to sit gathering dust in dealers’ showrooms.
+The poor-seller that transforms into a hot collectible phenomenon brings us back to the great example of the four-digit reference Rolex Daytona chronographs during the 1960s, 1970s, and 1980s.
+Arriving a few years short of the automatic chronograph breakthrough and in production during the frenzy of the quartz era, the Daytona’s superb but “old fashioned” manually-wound mechanical movement condemned it to sit gathering dust in dealers’ showrooms.
 The lack of demand for the Daytona pushed Rolex to slow down the production of its flagship chronograph, thus, fewer models left the factory.
 Fast-forward a handful of decades, and this inherent rarity explains at least some of the fanatical devotion to vintage Daytona watches today.
 There simply aren’t all that many of them out there.

 While the Daytona is about the most extreme instance, there are a few other examples sprinkled throughout Rolex’s archives.
 Otherwise great watches that tanked at the box office upon their release – either by being overpriced, not meeting the market’s tastes, or about a dozen other reasons – now find themselves heavily prized and thin on the ground.
 The Milgauss ref.
 1019 and the Explorer II ref.
 1655 come to mind, both of which were considered flops during their manufacturing run, yet are highly collectible vintage watches today.
-Of course, some watches didn’t sell because they were just bad watches, so it takes a keen eye and a dose of luck to identify the ones destined for greatness.
+Of course, some watches didn’t sell because they were just undesirable watches, so it takes a keen eye and a dose of luck to identify the ones destined for greatness.

-Sometimes the distinguishing feature can be unintentional.
-A faded bezel, a cracked spider dial, accidental color transformations (a.k.a. “tropical” dials,) and an imperfection in dial text printing – all add to the prestige and give the watch that vital characteristic: exclusivity.
+Occasionally, the distinguishing feature can be unintentional.
+A faded bezel, a cracked spider dial, accidental color transformations (a.k.a. “tropical” dials,) and an imperfection in text printing – all add to the prestige and give the watch that vital characteristic: exclusivity.